On this page you can find out information about how you can get involved with elections.

 Payments are around:

-We compile a new electoral register every year between September and November when we ask people to let us know who should be registered at their property.
+We compile a new electoral register every year between August and November when we ask people to let us know who should be registered at their property.
 We need Electoral Records Officers to help us with this work.
-Find out more about what is involved as an Electoral Records Officer.
+The role of an Electoral Records Officer is to visit properties across Hart to obtain information about residents who have not completed an annual canvass form, this is done using a tablet which we will provide.

 Entitlement to work in the UK